PhD Thesis · Download Thesis · Systems Science ·

 Cross-Domain Applications

-Information & Entropy: Biospheric contribution to cosmic complexity; local entropy inversion in AI systems; Ledger Time Model connecting atemporality to physics.
+Information & Entropy: Biospheric contribution to cosmic complexity, with quantitative estimation of cognitive systems' total effective complexity; local entropy inversion in AI systems; Ledger Time Model connecting atemporality to physics.
+Time density dynamics in the AI-centered infosphere.

-AI & Civilization: The Inward Turn (Fermi Paradox); AI-extended communication norm shifts; Stimulus Problem in post-scarcity environments; inevitability of substrate-independent civilizations.
+AI & Civilization: The Inward Turn (Fermi Paradox — computational efficiency as universal attractor); AI-extended communication norm shifts; Stimulus Problem in post-scarcity environments; inevitability of substrate-independent civilizations.

 ◆ Part VI